-They are our nation's heroes on the rugby pitch, but when they get for these All Blacks stars their most important job is being a dad.
+They are our nation's heroes on the rugby pitch, but when they get home for these All Blacks the most important job is being a dad.

-Every parent can relate to some of the hilarious moments these All Black daddies deal with as parents.
+Every parent can relate to some of the hilarious moments these All Black dads deal with as parents.

 Former All Black Piri Weepu's three-year-old son Peyton is already proving to have a cheeky side.